-The Societies Exec will review applications to create new societies at weekly meetings throughout term, however you may not hear a decision until after the application deadline.
+The Societies Forum will review applications to create new societies at weekly meetings throughout term, but you will not hear a decision until after the application deadline.

-To check you fulfill the criteria to become a new society, please view it by clicking the criteria tab above.
+To check you fulfil the criteria to become a new society, please view it by clicking the criteria tab above.

-The process and deadlines for applying to be new society (to be set up in time for Term 3 or next academic year) is as follows:
+The process and deadlines for applying to be new society (to be set up in time for Term 2 or the new academic year) are as follows:

-- You must complete one online form as well as collect 30 signatures and university ID numbers of people who are interested in joining your society and email a scanned copy to firstname.lastname@example.org by Friday 3rd November 2023 (5pm).
+- Collect 30 signatures and University ID numbers of people who are interested in joining your society and email a scanned copy to firstname.lastname@example.org by Friday 3rd November 2023 (5pm).